 - Give your dog a high- quality dental dog chew.

-Some of the signs that indicate your dog's brain condition would be increased amount of sleeping time, inattentive in his surrounding, decreased alertness and increased level of stress and anxiety.
+Some of the signs that indicate your dog's brain condition would be increased amount of sleeping time, inattentiveness in his surrounding, decreased alertness, and increased level of stress and anxiety.
 You may determine that your dog is anxious if he keeps on panting, moaning and/or shivering.

 In addition to feeding your dog a quality diet and exercising regularly, do the following to keep him mentally sharp:

 - Bond and play with your dog.
 It is important that you have ways to keep your dog socializing with people and other animals, make them feel that they have family because it helps a lot.

 - Provide stimulating toys.